Decoding algorithms for surface codes

+{where $\phi_t(x)$ indicates the field in the cell $x$ and the time instance $t$, $0<\eta<1/2$ is a smoothing parameter we can freely choose, $D$ is the dimension of the auxiliary cellular automaton lattice, which, for our case, would be 2 and the sum $\langle y,x\rangle$ is over all the cells in the neighbourhood of the $x$ cell.
+In order to set the field for the main cellular automaton, $c$ evolution instances are contemplated on the auxiliary cellular automaton.
+The $c$ parameter is tunable and known as the field velocity and needs to grow with logarithmic dependence with the size of the auxiliary matrix in order to establish meaningful fields for the main cellular automaton \cite{automata}. }

-The update rule proposed by the authors is based on selecting which of the neighbour syndromes is activated as a function of the field intensity provided by the values of $\phi$.
-In this sense, they look for the the adjacent cell with largest field value and then move there with a probability $1/2$.
-Regarding the function $\phi$, a local discretization of the Gauss' law was selected for emulating the long field attraction \cite{automata}.
-There have been other proposals for the update rule of the cellular automaton decoder such as the so called Toom's rule \cite{toom,toom2} or the sweep rule \cite{sweep,sweep2}.
+There have been other proposals for the update rule of the cellular automaton decoder such as the so called Toom's rule \cite{toom,toom2} or the sweep rule \cite{sweep,sweep2} {altogether with other lattice structures for the auxiliary cellular automaton such as 3D toric codes \cite{automata}}.
 Most of the cellular automaton decoders have been studied for toric codes with boundaries in $d$ dimensions \cite{automata,toom,toom2,sweep,sweep2}, but some lattices without boundaries have examined \cite{sweep2}.
 Additionally, it was shown that the decoders for the toric code can be applied to decode color codes \cite{colortoric} and, thus, cellular automaton decoders can also be applied for this family of QECCs.
 Unfortunately, its application for a rotated planar code has not been investigated.